 While Craigslist is awash with iPhone-related listings, eBay’s site is devoid of any advance sales of the handset.
 In March, the auction company

-in March that it would remove pre-sales for the phone.
+said in March that it would remove pre-sales for the phone.
 However, eBay policy only prohibits listing of items that cannot be shipped within 30 days of purchase.
 EBay representatives were not immediately available for comment.

 Those with far more money than time can buy an iPhone outright, at least if anonymous online

-can be believed.
+sellers can be believed.
 “Avail for pick up Friday after 6pm. $1500 cash only,” reads one ad.
 Caveat emptor.